Fitness game: Design trends

 When making a fitness game system, the manufacturer of a consumer product must make the decision as to whether the system will be usable with off-the-shelf games or if custom software must be written for it.
 Because it takes longer for a user to move their entire body in response to stimulation from the game, it is often the case that dedicated software must be written for the game to playable.
 An example of this is Konami's Dance Dance Revolution.
-Though designed to be played by users moving about on a specially designed dancepad, that game can alternatively be played by pushing buttons with one's fingers using a standard hand-held gamepad.
-When played with the dancepad at higher levels the game can be quite challenging (and physically exhausting), but if the game is played using the buttons on the hand controller, none of the sequences are physically limited.
+Though designed to be played by users moving about on a specially designed dance pad, that game can alternatively be played by pushing buttons with one's fingers using a standard hand-held gamepad.
+When played with the dance pad at higher levels the game can be quite challenging (and physically exhausting), but if the game is played using the buttons on the hand controller, none of the sequences are physically limited.

 Newer systems such as Xbox 360, PlayStation 3 and Wii use alternative input devices such as the Kinect and PlayStation Move.
 The Move uses image analysis to extract the motion of the user against a background and uses these motions to control the character in the game.
 A specifically designed exercise game Kinect, superimposes animated objects to be punched, kicked, or otherwise interacted with over a video image of the user.
 The Wii and PlayStation 3 both incorporate motion sensors such as accelerometers and gyroscopes into the hand-held controllers that are used to direct behaviors within the game.

 Research projects such as exertion interfaces that investigate the design aspects of these games explore how the technological augmentation that comes with the digital gameplay component can be nurtured for additional benefits, such as utilizing the social power of exercising together even though players are connected only over a network or scaling the number of players, enabling novel exercise experiences not available without the technological augmentation.

 One of the newest trends is using virtual reality immersion.
 VR systems have several potential advantages for athletic training; environments can be precisely controlled and scenarios standardized, augmented information can be incorporated to guide performance, and the environment can be dynamically altered to create different competitive situations.
-High frame rate display technologies, for example head-mounted display, can be used to transform the user into any sporting situation e.g. a track cycling veledrome.
+High frame rate display technologies, for example head-mounted display, can be used to transform the user into any sporting situation e.g. a track cycling velodrome.
 Natural movements can also be incorporated into the games, for example utilizing an omnidirectional treadmill, such as the Infinadeck.
 Such a system allows the user to virtually be in the game while allowing 360 degrees of movement.
 While the technology is new, it is showing promising results in weight management as well as in high participation rates.